 Bio

 I acknowledge the Traditional Owners of the lands from which I live, work, and learn, the Arakwal people of the Bundjalung Nation and the Gadigal and Bidjigal people of the Eora Nation.
 I also acknowledge the Traditional Owners of the coastal beaches and wetlands from which I grew up, the Darkinjung people.
 I pay my deep respect to their millennia-old stories, culture and ongoing custodianship of Country.
-I pay my respect to Elders past, present and emerging.
+I extend this respect to Elders past, present and emerging.
 Sovereignty was never ceded.

 CV